EngFlavioMartins/Cavity-Flow-Solver/README.md

 ### Running a simulation:

-Firstly, the user needs to input the following flow parameters:
+-Firstly, the user needs to input the following flow parameters:

   - nx, ny: number of grid elements in x- and y-directions
   - lx, ly: domain sizes in x- and y-directions
   - nt: number of time-steps
   - Co: target simulation's Coarant number (see )
   - Re: target flow's Reynolds number.
 Reynolds number is based on cavity's x-dimension.

-Secondly, the user has to select a directory to save the files under the Run console
+- Secondly, the user has to select a directory to save the files under the Run console

-Finally, the simulation can be started by clickin on "Run".
+- Finally, the simulation can be started by clickin on "Run".

 ### If you don't have pip or git